Shenkjain0711/Leetcode_DSA/README.md

-#Tried and tested solution of LinkedList problems from Leetcode
+#Tried and tested solution of LinkedList and other problems from Leetcode